-2 Interest receivable is presented separately in the current financial year to better reflect the nature of the items included in the 'Other receivables and prepayments' balance.
-The prior financial year was also updated accordingly.
+1 Interest receivable from contact centre services is presented separately in the current financial year to better reflect the nature of the items included the 'Other receivables and prepayments' balance.
+The prior financial year was updated for comparability.

 Insurance receivables are recognised and carried at the contractual amount less any allowance for uncollectible amounts.
-Other receivables are carried at amortised cost using the effective interest method.
+Non-insurance receivables are carried at amortised cost using the effective interest method.

 Included in other receivables and prepayments are amounts due by related parties.
-Refer to note 41 for further details thereof.
+Refer to note 40 for further details thereof.

 Since insurance and other receivables have short-term maturities, the carrying amount approximates the fair value.
-Refer to note 40 for the current and non-current analysis of insurance and other receivables.
+Refer to note 39 for the current and non-current analysis of insurance and other receivables.